dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 The menu is now complete.
 You added circles to the menu items indicating which energy type each circle style represents.

 There was quite a lot of detailed CSS to add.
-This is fairly typical when adding finishing touches to a data visualization.
+This is fairly typical when adding finishing touches to a data visualisation.
 It’s often a significant portion of the work and sometimes requires a lot of experimentation and iteration.

 You’re nearly there.
 The remaining steps are to add a header and footer and a few final bits of CSS styling.